Employee lifecycle guide

-That’s because company culture is almost always influenced by HR, and the ways in which people feel heard, planned around, and catered toward in terms of their relationship with the organization.
+That’s because company culture is almost always influenced by HR, and the ways in which people feel heard, planned around, and catered toward in terms of their relationship with the organisation.

-All told, culture needs to start from the top, but HR processes can help ensure that it is articulated and evidenced in every corner of the organization.
-They can both help set and emphasize elements of culture that matter most.
+All told, culture needs to start from the top, but HR processes can help ensure that it is articulated and evidenced in every corner of the organisation.
+They can both help set and emphasise elements of culture that matter most.

 Can HR Processes Increase Employee Retention?

 Of course!
 When you have streamlined HR processes in place, a myriad of things happen.
 You can improve the time it takes for employees to complete work surrounding their performance, you can help them feel heard (raising job satisfaction), and you can increase morale.

 For each of these reasons, you can have a meaningful effect on your retention or attrition rate, simply by having the processes that help employees succeed in their roles.
 It also positions your organisation for the future, allows you to plan more strategic initiatives, and boosts retention in ways you may never have thought of before.